As close to an entrance to Hell as most visitors will ever see, the Ijen Crater is a sulfuric lake spewing toxic fumes in Banyuwangi, Java.

 Their labour brings into sharp relief the effects of this extraordinary toil.

-‘My back’s fucked, my knees are fucked, my shoulders are fucked,’ one man sighs resignedly, trudging off into the malevolent fog.
+‘My back’s fucked, my knees are fucked, my shoulders are fucked,’ one man sighs resignedly, trudging off into the fowl, swirling fog.
 His colleague moans in pain as a makeshift basket weighs heavily on his shoulders.

-The rising sun bathes the crater in an ethereal glow, but by then the illusion is broken.
+The rising sun bathes the crater in an ethereal glow, but by then, the illusion falls apart.

-Kawah Ijen has become no more than some hellish toad and all of a sudden the rumours of paranormal activity seem much more plausible.
+Kawah Ijen has become no more than some hellish toad, spewing forth its wretched bile and contaminating the surrounding landscape.
+All of a sudden, the rumours of paranormal activity seem much more plausible.
 Of particular note is the tale of the distant laugh from an unknown source as the miners carry out their Sisyphean task day after day, year after year, lifetime after lifetime.